 Travelling time: 4 hrs 57 min

 For the brave souls, there is Bhangarh Fort, one of the most popular haunted sites in the world.
-Neemrana fort is also nearby attraction where you can try your hand at some adventure sports.
+You must have heard about this fort that keeps mysterious stories and spooky vibes.
+The Archeological Survey of India declared it as Asia’s most haunted place.
+You can explore the forts between sunrise and sunset only.
+Apart from its history, the best thing that captivates you is its vastness and architecture.
+Neemrana fort is also a nearby attraction where you can try your hand at some adventure sports.
 Local delicacies would be orgasmic and shopping in the local markets is a must.

 Distance from Delhi: Around 168 km